 The Victorian terraces that surround Arlington Square, in a quiet conservation area of Islington, were completed around 1850.
 But the large, open rectangle in the middle only became a garden square in the early 1950s, when it was laid out by Islington council.
-Before that, it had simply been an unkempt open space, used during WW2 for trench shelters and barrage balloon moorings.
+Before that it was an unkempt open space used during WW2 for trench shelters and barrage balloon moorings.

 Arlington Square’s large and peaceful space is now much loved and appreciated by Islington residents.
 The ongoing restoration of the square by residents from the surrounding streets is a stirring example of how communal gardening can bring neighbours together and forge friendships.